Existenz: Reception

+Box office

+The film grossed $2.9 million in Canada and the United States and $2.6 million in the United Kingdom. i.e. a total of $5.5 million in these three countries.

+Critical reception

-The film received generally positive reviews, with a 74% approval rating at Rotten Tomatoes based on 74 reviews, with an average rating of 6.60/10.
+The film received generally positive reviews, with a 76% approval rating at Rotten Tomatoes based on 76 reviews, with an average rating of 6.7/10.
 The site's critical consensus reads, "Gooey, slimy, grotesque fun."
 Metacritic assigned a score of 68 out of 100, based on 29 critics, indicating "generally favorable reviews".

 Roger Ebert gave the film three stars out of four in his review of the film, noting its release after fellow science-fiction film The Matrix.
 He compared the two films, stating that while both have special effects, Cronenberg's film was stranger along with having his best effects involve "gooey, indescribable organic things".

 Conversely, James Berardinelli gave the film a two out of four star rating in his review.
 He cites that the film had a "disjointed feel", and called it a "missed opportunity" that suffered from being released near The Matrix and Open Your Eyes, which he states did similar things that were accomplished better in those films.